ThoStart/amstelhaegenezen/README.md

 Possible algorithms to use:
 - random fill algorithm
-- random fill algorithm in combination with hill climber algortihm
+- random fill algorithm in combination with hill climber algorithm
 - greedy algorithm
 - greedy algorithm in combination with hill climber algorithm